-This section presents a variety of tools to help members of the strategy team turn theory into action.
-The different tools correspond to the four phases of strategy-making and have been adapted to suit NAs and the specific needs of the inclusion field as much as possible.
+This section presents a variety of tips and tools to help members of the strategy team turn theory into action.
+The different tools correspond to the four phases of strategy-making and have been adapted to suit youth organisations and the specific needs of the inclusion field as much as possible.